spekulatius/PHPScraper/README.md

 $web->setConfig(['disable_ssl' => true]);
 ```

 You can call `setConfig` multiple times.
-It stores the config and merges it with previous settings.
-This should be kept in mind in the unlikely use-case when unsetting values.
+Each call merges the given config with the defaults again, not with the config from a previous call — so any custom values from an earlier call that you don't repeat will be reset to their defaults.

 :rocket: Installation with Composer